H. Joseph Bohn, Jr., PhD, MBA

 Health Policy & Community Engagement

 Institutional Theory and Institutional Logics

-Past principal investigator (PI) and co-PI responsibilities on county government projects has included program planning, graduate research assistant supervision, and evaluation.
-Served as PI on an 18-month county community needs assessment for county social services department identifying most critically needed services for the underserved population and gaps in service delivery (public and private).
-Planned and facilitated educational forums on behavioral health and substance abuse prevention with community and faith leaders over the past three years to increase education on high priority health issues.
+Past principal investigator (PI) and co-PI responsibilities on county government projects have included program planning, graduate research assistant supervision, and evaluation.
+Served as PI on an 18-month county community needs assessment for county social services department identifying most critically needed services for the underserved population and gaps in service delivery (2018-19).
+Key community public health leadership efforts have included partnering on community-driven educational and outreach programs focused on the opioid crisis and suicide prevention for veterans, youth, seniors, LGBTQ+, BIPOC at-risk populations.
+These efforts have involved working with behavioral health and substance abuse prevention professionals, faith leaders, government, non-profit and for-profit executives since 2017 to increase education on these high priority health issues.

-Teaching responsibilities over the past four years have been at the doctoral, masters and undergraduate level.
-At the doctoral level teaching systems, social and complexity science topics in the doctorate of public health practice program; community health intervention planning, implementation and evaluation at the masters level and critical social issues at the undergraduate level.
+Teaching responsibilities since 2018 have been at the doctoral, masters and undergraduate level.
+At the doctoral level, teaching systems, social and complexity science topics in the Doctor of Public Health practice program has been a focus; at the master's level pedagogy has focused on community health intervention planning, implementation and evaluation; and at the undergraduate level, teaching objective thinking about critical social issues has been the main focus.